 Milford is a very small borough located in the state of Pennsylvania.
 With a population of 980 people and four constituent neighborhoods, Milford is the 784th largest community in Pennsylvania.
-Much of the housing stock in Milford was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Milford has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Milford real estate is some of the most expensive in Pennsylvania, although Milford house values don't compare to the most expensive real estate in the U.S.

-Unlike some boroughs, Milford isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Milford are a mix of both white- and blue-collar jobs.
+Milford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Milford is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Milford who work in management occupations (13.12%), sales jobs (11.93%), and office and administrative support (10.93%).
+There are especially a lot of people living in Milford who work in office and administrative support (11.84%), management occupations (11.07%), and sales jobs (8.93%).

-The overall education level of Milford citizens is substantially higher than the typical US community, as 31.06% of adults in Milford have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Milford is somewhat higher than in the average US city of 21.84%: 28.95% of adults 25 and older in the borough have at least a bachelor's degree.

 The people who call Milford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Milford residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Milford include Italian, German, Polish, and English.
+Important ancestries of people in Milford include Italian, German, English, and Polish.

 The most common language spoken in Milford is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Spanish and German.